Call for Committees

 For more information on the ANSI Accredited ICC procedures for developing standards please visit the Code Council’s Standards Development webpage here.

 At this time, the Code Council is receiving applications for members to serve on this committee.
 In accordance with ICC’s Consensus Procedures, the committee will be a balanced committee of 12 – 15 members of the following Interest Categories: Manufacturer, Builder, Standards Promulgator / Testing Laboratory, User, Utility, Consumer, Public Segment, Government Regulator and Insurance.
 Accordingly, stakeholders including, but not limited to, code officials, design professionals and installers should apply.
 A full description of the Interest Categories is included in the application linked below.
 Any stakeholder is welcome to apply and ICC membership is not required.
 Appointments will made by the ICC Board of Directors.
-The acronym below is to be used to identify the on the application.
+The acronym below is to be used to identify the application.

-IS- LCCC Low-Carbon Alternative Cements Consensus Committee
+Low-Carbon Alternative Cements Consensus Committee (IS-LCCC)

 Travel is not anticipated for the conduct of the meetings.
 Meetings are to be held online and via conference calls.
-In the event of an in-person meeting, ICC Governmental Member Representatives are authorized to travel at ICC’s expense when participating at ICC Consensus Committee meetings.
+In the event of an in-person meeting, ICC Governmental Member Representatives are authorized to travel at ICC’s expense when participating in ICC Consensus Committee meetings.
 All others are responsible for funding their participation on this committee.

 Term: Through completion of the standard.